 That’s been the question on everyone’s mind since the Home Run Derby debuted at the Metrodome in 1985.
 Of course, we want to see who wins.
 But there’s also the sheer, jaw-dropping spectacle of a baseball that seems to shake off the constraints of gravity and disappears into orbit.

 The Derby is the perfect setting for record-setting home runs.
-And so it was again Monday night, in the 2021 T-Mobile Home Run Derby, held at mile-high Coors Field, where the distance-sapping humidor was taking the night off and records seemed primed to fall.
+That was never more the case than in the 2021 edition, held at mile-high Coors Field, where the distance-sapping humidor took the night off and records seemed primed to fall.

-Statcast has been tracking Derby dingers since 2016, and Monday saw the three longest big flies the system has ever measured, as well as four of the top five and eight of the top 10, with 15 balls reaching the 500-foot mark.
+Statcast has been tracking Derby dingers since 2016, and the '21 HRD saw the three longest big flies the system has ever measured, as well as four of the top five and eight of the top 10, with 15 balls reaching the 500-foot mark.

-So here is an updated look at the longest homers in Derby history.
+Here is an updated look at the longest homers in Derby history, through 2022.
 First, we’ll rank the five longest since Statcast began tracking, as well as the five longest during that span that didn't have the benefit of taking place at Coors Field.
 Finally, we’ll round up some memorably gargantuan dingers from Derbies in the pre-Statcast era.

 STATCAST ERA (OVERALL)